plamentotev/plamentotev.github.io/_posts/2022-07-03-custom-actuator-endpoint.md

 ### /actuator/uptime returns 404 (Not Found)

 Due to [security considerations]({{page.spring-reference-url}}/#actuator.endpoints.security), most endpoint by default are disabled over HTTP.
-Make sure to enable them (after you read the docs):
+You can enable all endpoints (after you read the docs) by setting `management.endpoints.web.exposure.include`:

 {% highlight properties %}
 {% include {{page.demo_path}}/src/main/resources/application.properties %}